-raise publicly concerns about Chinese human rights abuses in multilateral fora, including at appropriate UN bodies or other international and multi-national fora, and ensure that preparations for such actions be made at appropriately high levels and with the widest possible support from other UN member states.
+• raise publicly concerns about Chinese human rights abuses in multilateral fora, including at appropriate UN bodies or other international and multi-national fora, and ensure that preparations for such actions be made at appropriately high levels and with the widest possible support from other UN member states.

-2 Building on Existing Efforts to Improve the Rule of Law in China a greater priority of U.S. human rights diplomacy in China.
+II.
+Building on Existing Efforts to Improve the Rule of Law in China

+The U.S. government should make the promotion of the rule of law a greater priority of U.S. human rights diplomacy in China.
 To this end, the U.S. government should continue to urge the Chinese government to: